johnsie/Guides/Design-Patterns.md

 ```
-The ConcreateCreator classes need to implement the methods which create animals.
+The ConcreteCreator classes need to implement the methods which create animals.
 We've got three here, one for Zoo, one for House and the other for farm.
 They are expected to create the type of Animal that would be in each type of home.
 ```

     /// <summary>